The Great Father: Critical response

-Deepa Soman of The Times of India wrote "The Great Father is worth your money for its daddy-daughter moments and a timely plot rating the film 3 out of 5 stars.
-If only every wronged woman had a hero for a father… you might wish as the end credits roll…," and praised Mammootty, saying: "Mammootty is suave and the thriller heavily banks on his evergreen good looks."
-The reviewer from Sify said the film comes heavily packed with enough masala for the masses.
-Mammootty succeeds in raising the mercury levels with his million-dollar looks and his hardcore fans would be delighted for sure."
+Deepa Soman of The Times of India gave 3 out of stars and wrote, "The Great Father is worth your money for its daddy-daughter moments and a timely plot.
+The film is quite predictable and one can see parallels in the factors that unveil the antagonist even in a few other Malayalam films."

-The Indian Express Muhammed Hashique described this family thriller by a debut director as "watchable" fare "but don’t get your expectations high!"
+Behindwoods gave 2.75 out of 5 stars and wrote, "Haneef Adeni has selected the perfect combination of emotion, mass and social relevance for his debut venture.
+The strong plot makes The Great Father watchable, but screenplay could have been dealt better."
+IBTimes gave 2.5 out of 5 stars and wrote, "The Great Father is a one-time watch and a tailor-made movie to boost Mammootty's heroism, where the real social issue gets lost in the antics at times."

 Box office

 The film was a commercial success.
 The film grossed $960,748 from UAE box office in two weeks.
 The Film collected ₹4.31crore on the first day of its release and ₹20.54 crore within 4 days which was an all-time record.
-The Final gross collection of the movie is about ₹50 crore and had a 100 days run at the theatre.
+It is the First 50 crore Movie by Mammootty.The Final gross collection of the movie is about ₹59 crore and had a 125 days run at the theatre.